laurawalters2/model-generator/package/README.md

 }
 ```

-Create a models folder in your server folder (if one doesn't already exist)

 Run the following command in the server directory to generate a mern model (replace 'User' with your model name)

 ```javascript